;

 • Open-Ended Outdoor Toys: Open-ended toys don’t have a singular purpose and can be used in many ways.

-• Outdoor Children’s Furniture: An outdoor learning environment is more comfortable with child-sized furniture.
+• Outdoor Children’s Furniture: An outdoor learning environment with child-sized furniture is more comfortable.

 • Outdoor Curtains: Block the sun and divide spaces with outdoor curtains.